Table of Contents

 2. Screen passwords against commonly used and breach password lists

 Passwords which are known to be frequently used or compromised should be prohibited.
 Recently established passwords need to be checked to make sure they are not compromised.
 Even, if a user generates a complex password, it can still expose the user to cyber-attacks if not checked.
 Credential duplication enhances a hacker’s chances of getting access to additional user accounts which can result in a breach of confidential information.
 When a user tries to use a password that is incorrect, a message should appear asking them for a different password and providing an explanation as to why their previous password was denied.
 Companies need to alert employees whenever they set a password that is accessible in a breached passwords list.
+Strict password change rules can lead to the creation of weaker passwords, as users tend to use familiar phrases and conform to patterns.

 3.Utilize at least Two-Factor Authentication